SOLVED: Internet Explorer 11 Not Responding

 Repeat steps 1-3 once your computer boots up.

-In the list of Windows features, locate and fill the checkbox beside Internet Explorer 11 to turn it on.
-Confirm the action if required to do so in a resulting popup.
+In the list of Windows features, locate and select the checkbox beside Internet Explorer 11 to turn it on.
+Confirm the action if required, by doing so in the resulting pop-up.

 Restart your computer and, once it boots up, check to see if the problem has been fixed.